 Then things started falling apart rapidly.
 First, the rock of Ekiti failed in his bid to retain his crown for his party.
 He has since faded from the scene as a potential date with EFCC looms.
 Femi Fani Kayode whom IPOB members recently joined en-mass for a condolence visit in Umuahia played host to Kwankwaso after the latter’s defection.
 His allegiance to the Fulani whom he had goaded Igbo youths to insult was manifest in his staid visage as they posed for the camera.

 Currently, a majority of Igbo youths have not only become rolling stones but also a laughing stock that any joker can cajole with Nollywood tales.
-Having labeled the APC an Islamic party it will be interesting to see who we will choose between Atiku, Kwankwaso, Saraki, Tambuwal, Dankwambo and a host of other ‘pastors’ queuing up for the presidential ticket of the PDP.
+Having labelled the APC an Islamic party it will be interesting to see who we will choose between Atiku, Kwankwaso, Saraki, Tambuwal, Dankwambo and a host of other ‘pastors’ queuing up for the presidential ticket of the PDP.

-Meanwhile, as I write Akpabio has just concluded his so-called ‘world press conference’ as he decamps to the APC.
+Meanwhile, as I write Akpabio just concluded his so-called ‘world press conference’ in support of decamping to the APC.
 We now have a scenario where the South-South is not only in control of the two leading political parties but will likely be involved in a mutually beneficial alliance with the 18 million voters from the North-West on both platforms.
 Add the aforestated to the fact that the nation’s Chief Justice and the Acting DG of DSS are from the region and the lucidity of my thesis stands conspicuous right?
 So even if the South-South can only go for the NASS leadership in 2019 irrespective of who wins as the first two positions would have been filled up, you can be rest assured that they will be gunning for the top job as power shifts to the South in 2023.

-Of course, some have argued that unlike the South-East which consists of one tribe the South-South is able to spread their eggs because it comprises of different tribes.
+Of course, some have argued that unlike the South-East which consists of one tribe, the South-South is able to spread their eggs because it comprises of different tribes.
 But let us remember that we spread our eggs in NPN with the likes of Chuba Okadigbo, Nwafor Orizu, and CC Onoh.
 UPN had Chief Umeadi as Awolowo’s running mate, and top intellectuals like Chinua Achebe, Uche Chukwumerije, and Arthur Nwankwo joined Amino Kano in PRP.
 More recently the ANPP won over 32% of the vote cast in the 2003 presidential elections under the leadership of late Chief Edwin Ume-Ezeoke.
 For a people who lost a war, the Igbos recovered economically in record time.
 Politically, it took only 9 years to reintegrate back to the centre with late Chief Alex Ekwueme as the Vice President.